Exeter Personal Injury Solicitors -No Win No Fee Claims

-Other examples exist but essentially any mistake made by a medical professional can be claimed for.
+Other examples exist, but essentially any mistake made by a medical professional can be claimed for.
 We have a guide that explains more about medical negligence here.

 Exeter work accident claims

-Legal Expert can help with any claims for accidents at work in Exeter if they were caused by something the employer did or didn’t do.
+Exeter personal injury solicitors could help with any claims for accidents at work in Exeter if they were caused by something the employer did or didn’t do.
 All employers have a duty of care to their employees to ensure the working environment is safe and void of risks.

-The duty of care is extended to any other site that you may visit while undertaking your work tasks so, even if you’re not at your usual site when an accident occurs, you can still claim against the employer.
+The duty of care is extended to any other site that you may visit while undertaking your work tasks, so, even if you’re not at your usual site when an accident occurs, you can still claim against the employer.

-Examples of why an employer could be negligent in your accident include: poor training of staff; inadequate safety equipment; poorly maintained or faulty equipment; and unsafe working practices.
+Examples of why an employer could be negligent in your accident include poor training of staff, inadequate safety equipment, poorly maintained or faulty equipment, and unsafe working practices.